MicrosoftDocs/quantum-docs/articles/concepts-dirac-notation.md

 \ket{1}\ket{0}\ket{1} = \ket{101} = \ket{5}.
 $$

 Within this notation, $\ket{0}$ need not refer to a single-qubit state but rather to a *qubit register* that stores a binary encoding of $0$.
-The differences between these two notations is usually clear from the context.
-This convention is useful for simplifying the first example which can be written in any of the following ways:
+The differences between these two notations are clear from the context.
+This convention is useful for simplifying the first example, which can be written in any of the following ways:

 $$
 \begin{bmatrix}1 \\\\  0 \end{bmatrix}\otimes \cdots \otimes\begin{bmatrix}1 \\\\  0 \end{bmatrix} = \ket{0} \otimes \cdots \otimes \ket{0}= |0\cdots 0\rangle = \ket{0}^{\otimes n}